carpentries/instructor-training/_extras/checkout.md

 The third and fourth question refer back to the instructor training course, and are meant to give you a chance to apply some of what you’ve learned to these specific lessons.

 During the session,
-you are expected to ask questions to show that you've thought about what you're going to teach, and about how our workshops are run in general.
+you are expected to ask questions to show that you've thought about what you're going to teach (including questions you had while reading through your chosen lesson), and about how our workshops are run in general.

 Sample questions include: